This subject is part of the Faculty of Languages and Communication.

 Subject intent

-Year 9 starts with looking at Gothic ghost stories before moving on to reading and studying Oliver Twist.
-This sets you up for the English Literature GCSE as after Christmas, you study a range of poetry: Year 9 start with a unit on Unseen Poetry, then moves on to the EDUQAS GCSE Poetry Anthology – 18 poems that will feature in your final English Literature exam.
-Finally, you finish with your first look at some of the transactional writing skills you will need for your English Language GCSE: formal and informal letters, formal reports, review writing and guides.
+Year 9 starts with looking at Gothic ghost stories before moving on to reading and studying The Strange Case of Dr Jekyll and Mr Hyde.
+This sets you up for the English Literature GCSE, as after Christmas you study a range of poetry: Year 9 work on the EDUQAS GCSE Poetry Anthology – 15 poems that will feature in your final English Literature exam.
+Finally, you start the first of your Literature GCSE set texts.
+This will either be The Woman in Black or An Inspector Calls.

 Topic Breakdown